djannot/ecs-bigdata/README.md

 The *Bucket* is the name of the first bucket you created using *s3curl*.

-The *Object Size (B)* is the object size you want to create on ECS.
+The *Object Size (B)* is the size of the objects you want to create on ECS.
 I recommend using *15728640* (15 MB).

 Finally, indicate one or several keywords.
 If you have no idea, just use *twitter*.
-It will generate a new 15 MB object every few minutes wiht this keyword.
-If you use something to specific, you could have to wait hours before getting enough data to create create a 15 MB object.
+It will generate a new 15 MB object every few minutes with this keyword.
+If you use something too specific, you could have to wait hours before getting enough data to create a 15 MB object.

 You can click on *Get Status* to see when the latest object has been created.